romkatv/zsh4humans/README.md

 cursor one word to the right will accept that word from the autosuggestion.
 The whole autosuggestion can be accepted without moving the cursor with <kbd>Alt+M</kbd>/<kbd>Option+M</kbd>.

-Autosuggestions in Zsh For Humans are provided by [zsh-autosuggestions]( https://github.com/zsh-users/zsh-autosuggestions).
+Autosuggestions in Zsh for Humans are provided by [zsh-autosuggestions]( https://github.com/zsh-users/zsh-autosuggestions).
 See its homepage for more information.

 ### Completing commands